How to Build a Gravel Driveway: Complete DIY Guide

 2. Add 4-6" of large stone (#2 or larger) as sub-base

-3. Always use geotextile fabric (consider double layer)
+3. Always use geotextile fabric (consider a double layer)

 4. Thick base layer (6" instead of 4")